>

 Soroptimists transform the lives and status of women and girls through education, empowerment and enabling opportunities.

-The principles of Soroptimist are to strive for:
+The objectives of Soroptimist are to strive for:

-• Equity, development and peace through the advancement of international understanding and good will
+- Equity and peace through the advancement of international understanding and goodwill